Behringer 2023: Every synth, drum machine and controller Behringer is working on

 RS-9

-Remember the RD-9 drum machine, based off the 909?
+Remember the RD-9 drum machine, based on the 909?
 Well the RS-9 is the RD-9 ported to a drum sequencer for Eurorack.
 Behringer revealed in April that this is in the works and ready for testing.
 People are already raving about its hands-on, chunky buttons.
 It’s got 10 individual outputs and full USB/MIDI control, allowing you to trigger any external drum module.
 So, if you’ve got the RD-8, you can sequence that, too.

 The price Behringer are putting on this currently is $149.
 It will be ready for mass production once testing has taken place.